 - All students enrolled at the University shall follow the tenets of common decency and acceptable behavior conducive to a positive learning environment.
-(See Code of Student Conduct from Student Guide Handbook). - Students are expected, at all times, to recognize constituted authority, to conform to the ordinary rules of good conduct, to be truthful, to respect the rights of others, to protect private and public property, and to make the best use of their time and effort toward the educational process. - At no time is a student allowed to exchange dialog with, make requests of, or make implications to a member of faculty that could be construed as a request for, or expectation of, preferential or differential treatment among members of a class.
+(See Code of Student Conduct from Student Guidebook). - Students are expected, at all times, to recognize constituted authority, to conform to the ordinary rules of good conduct, to be truthful, to respect the rights of others, to protect private and public property, and to make the best use of their time and effort toward the educational process. - All students' work in this class will be evaluated and scored fairly and impartially based on the quality of work submitted and strict adherence to assignment guidelines.
+It is improper conduct to contact an instructor to ask that work be reconsidered to earn a particular grade after grades have been posted to the class gradebook and/or to the registrar.
+Grades assigned are a reflection of the scores earned by the student, not a random or negotiable assignment by the instructor.
+If a particular grade is desired or necessary, it is the student's sole responsibility to fully participate in the class and submit work of sufficient quality to legitimately earn that grade. - At no time is a student allowed to exchange dialog with, make requests of, or make implications to a member of faculty that could be construed as a request for, or expectation of, preferential or differential treatment among members of a class.
 A student may not place an instructor in a position in which there is an expectation by the student that (s)he will be evaluated, assessed, or given consideration in a manner inconsistent with that of the entire class.
 All students within a class will be held to an identical standard of expectation and assessment, within the law.